 Go and check out the Downloading on Android page.

 Go ahead and stop the download, then try clicking the link in the email receipt from Bandcamp again (and if you're on wireless try plugging directly in).
 If the download stops again, or the speed is still slow, it could be that a firewall or other internet security tool is in the way.
 Temporarily disable what you can, then try again.
 If that doesn't help (or simply doesn't apply), you might need to try your download using another internet connection -- some ISP's throttle the speed of large downloads, and the album downloads from Bandcamp (particularly the lossless formats) can be downright huge.
-If you purchased one of the larger formats like FLAC or ALAC and would like to try the download in a more compact, but still high-quality format like MP3, just click on the link in your receipt email and select a different format.
+If you've been trying to download one of the larger formats like FLAC or ALAC and would like to try the download in a more compact, but still high-quality format like MP3, just click format again, and choose a new flavor.

 All of these errors indicate the same thing: that the downloaded file is incomplete, probably due to a hiccup in your internet connection.
 The solution is to try downloading the album again (if you paid for the album, click the link in your receipt from Bandcamp).
 Album downloads can be pretty large, so if you're on wireless you should definitely try plugging directly in.
 You can verify that your download is complete by right-clicking it and selecting Properties (or if you're on a Mac, by clicking it and choosing File > Get Info).
 The size should match the file size indicated on the download page on Bandcamp.